Application Process for Retail Intermediaries

 - A CMCAR Freedom of Services Form.

-Once an application is submitted and the applicant has been provided with login details for the ONR, the applicant will need to ensure that all relevant individuals proposed to hold a Pre-Approval Controlled Function (PCF) role (typically board members, senior management, key function holders) complete Fitness and Probity IQs - more information and guidance material on completing the IQ can be found here.
-IQs must be submitted electronically via the ONR by all relevant individuals.
+Once an application is submitted and the applicant has registered as a user on the Central Bank Portal, the applicant will need to ensure that all relevant individuals proposed to hold a PCF role (typically board members, senior management, key function role holders) complete Fitness and Probity IQs.
+IQs must be submitted electronically via the Central Bank Portal by all relevant individuals.

 Important: